aleksispi/aleksispi.github.io/_pages/resilience-threats.md

 - “What could go wrong?”
 - “What am I missing, overlooking, or not seeing?”.

-Kellan then chipped in an emphasized the importance of the previous steps in the resilience framework, e.g. that each individual's variables (see previous step) will very much influence this threat modeling step.
+Note that having gone through the previous steps in the resilience framework is important for this threat modelng step.
+For example, each individual's variables (see previous step) will very much influence this threat modeling step.

 Some of the aspects / things one may have to include into one's threat modeling:

-- Climate change / natural disasters (e.g. heat waves, flooding)
+- **Climate change / natural disasters** (e.g. heat waves, flooding)
-- Utility failure (e.g. power outages, gas shortages, plumbing issues, municipal water failures, internet outage,
+- **Utility failures** (e.g. power outages, gas shortages, plumbing issues, municipal water failures, internet outage,
-- Systemic issues (e.g. supply chain shortages, or a pandemic)
+- **Systemic issues** (e.g. supply chain shortages, or a pandemic)
-- Localized violence (e.g. civil unrest, mass shootings, riots, rates of local crime)
+- **Localized violence** (e.g. civil unrest, mass shootings, riots, rates of local crime)
-- War (e.g. civil wars, international wars, nuclear war)
+- **Wars** (e.g. civil wars, international wars, nuclear war)
-- Terrorism (e.g. cyber attacks, bombings)
+- **Terrorism** (e.g. cyber attacks, bombings)
-- Structural issues (e.g. building collapse, or building fire)
+- **Structural issues** (e.g. building collapse, or building fire)
-- Industrial accidents (e.g. gas leakages, hazardous waste leakages,)
+- **Industrial accidents** (e.g. gas leakages, hazardous waste leakages,)
-- Government failure (e.g. collapse of government or power vacuums, loss of law and order,
+- **Government failure** (e.g. collapse of government or power vacuums, loss of law and order,
-- Individual issues (e.g. job loss)
+- **Individual issues** (e.g. job loss)
-- Economic problems (e.g. recession, depression, inflation)
+- **Economic problems** (e.g. recession, depression, inflation)

 For each identified possible threat, it is recommended to assess its **impact** and **likelihood**, where the first priority is those identified as both high impact _and_ high likelihood.

-- Example #1: Meteor strikes the Earth.
-High impact, low likelihood.
+- **Example #1: Meteor strikes the Earth.** High impact, low likelihood.
 Probably not a high priority.
-- Example #2: Seasonal flue.
-Low impact, high likelihood.
+- **Example #2: Seasonal flue.** Low impact, high likelihood.
 Also probably not a high priority.
-- Example #3: Epidemic.
-The likelihood and impact depend on your variables (as do all threats, to varying degrees), e.g. how prevalent infectious diseases are (affects likelihood), or your pre-existing health conditions (affects impact).
+- **Example #3: Epidemic.** The likelihood and impact depend on your variables (as do all threats, to varying degrees), e.g. how prevalent infectious diseases are (affects likelihood), or your pre-existing health conditions (affects impact).

 It's mentioned that it can be overwhelming to try to figure out how to prioritize threats, because it's often hard to know the likelihood and/or impact, and it may feel like there are too many things to consider, so it's unclear where to even start.
 A few things are mentioned in the episode as a response to this: